chloeam/blank-slate/_drafts/second-year-winter-overview.md

 ## Art History: Ancient to Medieval

 This class was pretty boring, to be honest.
 It spanned about 3 thousand years, which is insane!
 The thing is though, painting hadn't yet been invented for much of that time, so the first half of this class was about architecture, which I'm just not interested in.
-"Architecture" is actually kind of a generous word for what we were studying, because most of the "buildings" we looked at were mud huts and tombs.
+"Architecture" is actually kind of a generous word for what we were studying, because most of the buildings we looked at were mud huts and tombs.
 They all kind of blended together.
 Things picked up a little once we got into Ancient Greece and Rome, though.

 ## Physics: How Things Work